GildedPleb/hab-guide/src/pages/why.md

 guide, we see there is no better way forward, for it is how we as the human species, and all life which uses DNA, function at the cellular level.

-Indeed, there are other ways to solve the problems that a HAB Node solves, and solve them cleanly without container orchestration (`systemd`, running multiple un-clustered nodes, for instance).
-But pursuing all of those options, to their ultimate ends, eventually means creating a new form of highly available infrastructure which solves all the exact same problems that k8s already solves and has been solving for decades in defense of trillions more in value than Bitcoin.

 Strangely, the analogy above may not even cut deep enough.
 An aircraft carrier costs somewhere north of $10 Billion to make, whereas $56.5 Billion has been invested in the
 [landscape and infrastructure](https://landscape.cncf.io/?grouping=no&sort=amount)
 in and around Kubernetes—the CNCF _exists_ because of Kubernetes.
 We should be running HAB nodes to incorporate as much of that incredible work, deep wisdom, and experience as possible.

+Indeed, there are other ways to solve the problems that a HAB Node solves, and solve them cleanly without these dependencies (`systemd`, running multiple un-clustered nodes, for instance).
+But pursuing all of those options, to their ultimate ends, eventually means creating a new form of highly available infrastructure which solves all the exact same problems that k8s already solves and has been solving for a decade in defense of trillions more in value than Bitcoin.
 If the legacy internet is dying, and the peer web is the future, who knows whether Kubernetes came to be for such a time as this?

 There is no need to reinvent this wheel, we merely need to _use it_.

 ## Do We Need This Solution?

 Yes.
 Resoundingly so.
-To step back, the problem we face is small at the moment, but it carries all the characteristics of a problem that will only increasingly become more evident as the self-hosted Bitcoin node ecosystem continues to mature into the _very source_ of wages, circular economy, and human flourishing the world over.
+To step back, the problem we face is small at the moment, and not without its difficulties, but it carries all the characteristics of a problem that will only increasingly become more evident as the self-hosted Bitcoin node ecosystem continues to mature into the _very source_ of wages, circular economy, and human flourishing the world over.

 ---